ARCHIVES:

 The dead horses were still appearing on television but their ratings were low.

 Democracy had its pathologies.
 And when it was bad it was very bad.
 It became an oppression that one protested against at the risk of being cast out into the dark, scary woods.
 Left to its own devices and democracy ran downward toward the exploiters and tyrants, ever restless in the underbelly of it.
-And the hypothetical citizen had experienced the nightmare on the poor streets in the shabby cities he lived in.
+And the hypothetical citizen had experienced the nightmare on the poor streets, in the shabby cities he lived in.
 But he had experienced it, too, in the pleasant nothingness of the suburbs and backward, paranoid rural areas.
 He began to understand the concept that democracy was what one made it to be; nothing more, nothing less.
 If the citizen wanted the nightmare it was only a few moments, a few choice words, a few channels away.
 If, however, he wanted the splendors of a democracy he had to hunt high and low for it, with no promise of success.

 Had he been born in a more aristocratic age, his first intimations would have been of power, followed by experience, and then the inevitable disillusionment.
 However, things had become reversed.
 In a democracy, disillusionment swooped down and captured the citizen, followed by the willfulness toward growth and development.
 He sensed that precisely as he escaped the bad conscience developed by the democratic society.